SentometricsResearch/sentometrics/docs/README.md

 sentMeasAlt <- perform_agg(sent, ctr = ctrIn)
 ```

 The sentiment measures are found within a `sentomeasures` object, which is a list composed of several elements.
 The main element is accessed through `sentMeas$measures`, being all the sentiment measures, each of them in a separate column.
-Our output object contains 256 different monthly sentiment measures between December 1988 and September 2014.
+Our output object contains 256 different monthly sentiment measures.
 The other list elements are merely for informational purposes, such that you can easily retrieve back how the measures were computed.
 Under `sentMeas$sentiment`, you find the original sentiment scores, and under `sentMeas$stats` there are a few key statistics, including the average correlation of one series with all the others.

 Apart from scaling the sentiment time series, you can also select measures from a `sentomeasures` object in a few ways.
 Additionally, there is also the `fill_measures()` function with which you can add in dates ex-post aggregation, though this has no further purpose if dates have already been filled in the aggregation process.